 Floating licenses can be initialized in two different ways with LicenseSpring.
-The first is by setting up a license server on the customer’s site, and the tutorial for this can be found here.
+The first is by setting up a floating license server on the customer’s site, and the tutorial for this can be found here.
 The alternative method is by handling the concurrency over the internet with a floating cloud license.
 The guide for implementing floating cloud licenses can be found here.

 What are the Main Alternatives to Floating Licenses?

 - Node-Locked Licenses